 Q: When are the referee clinics?

-A: Clinics will be given in August and September.
+A: Clinics will be given in September & April.
 As soon as it becomes available every year, the full clinic schedule is posted on the referee page (here).

 Q: Do I have to buy my own uniform?